Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 10.3 There shall be a five minute interval between innings.

-ICR 10.4 Batting Two batsmen shall be at the wicket at all times during an innings.
+ICR 10.4 Batting Two batters shall be at the wicket at all times during an innings.

-ICR 10.4.1 In the event of a team losing five wickets within the permitted 10 overs, the last man shall continue batting with the fifth man out remaining at the wicket as a runner/non-striker only.
+ICR 10.4.1 In the event of a team losing all but one wicket within the permitted 10 overs, the last batter shall continue batting with the last batter out remaining at the wicket as a runner/non-striker only.
+If there are less than six players (see ICR 4.3), once all batters are out, the team is all out.

-ICR 10.4.2 When a batsman reaches a personal total of 25 not out, he shall retire but may return to the crease in the event of his side being dismissed within the 10 overs.
-Retired batsmen must return in the order of retirement and can only take the place of a retiring or dismissed batsman.
-Should a batsman return and score a further 25 runs, he shall again retire and may subsequently return.
-Two ‘live’ batsmen shall be at the wicket until such time as the fifth wicket has fallen.
+ICR 10.4.2 When a batter reaches a personal total of 25 not out, they shall retire but may return to the crease in the event of their side being dismissed within the 10 overs.
+Retired batters must return in the order of retirement and can only take the place of a retiring or dismissed batter.
+Should a batter return and score a further 25 runs, they shall again retire and may subsequently return.
+Two ‘live’ batters shall be at the wicket until such time as the penultimate wicket has fallen.

 ICR 10.5 Bowling No bowler shall bowl more than three overs.
 (In the case of a bowler becoming incapacitated, the over shall be completed by a bowler who has not bowled three overs even if they bowled the preceding over).